 - Lightheadedness or dizziness caused by changes to blood pressure

-Neuropathy can affect one type of nerves or a variety.
-When it only damages one kind it’s called a mononeuropathy, and when multiple kinds are damaged, it’s called a polyneuropathy.
+Neuropathy can affect one type of nerves or multiple types.
+When it only damages one kind it’s called a mononeuropathy, and when multiple types are affected, it’s called a polyneuropathy.
 One famous type of mononeuropathy is carpal tunnel syndrome, in which the median sensory nerve in the hand is the only one damaged.
-Unsurprisingly, polyneuropathies are much more challenging to diagnose than mononeuropathies since their causes and symptoms can tend to vary.
+Unsurprisingly, polyneuropathies are much more difficult to diagnose than mononeuropathies since their causes and symptoms can tend to vary.

 What are the Causes of Peripheral Neuropathy?